-Proposed hours of operation: 2.14 Proposed days of operation: Proposed signage of operation: Will the sign be illuminated after dark?YESNO.
-If so, will the sign create lighting nuisance for neighboring propert consideration?YESNO ies to require additional Will the use involve the employment of individuals?
-YESNO If yes, the minimum number of employeesmax employees kimum number of Have provisions been considered for off-street parking 2YESNO If yes, number of square feet: Number of off-street parking places: Condition of pavement:Paved Unpaved If no, number of square feet available for parking: Described all processes or operations to be undertaken involving the utilization of equipment or operations which odors, air pollution, or traffic should be identified.
-Prop detrimental characteristics should be identified. h would generate excessive noise, (I/we) hereby certify that all the above statements and papers or plans submitted are true to the best of (my/our) certify that (I/we) am aware that in granting a Special Adjustment is authorized to require appropriate conditi comply with these conditions will result in the voiding of knowledge and belief.
-I further Exception, The Board of Zoning ons and safeguards.
-Failure to Signature of Applicant Da ate Signature of Owner Date te
+Proposed hours of operation: A.M. to P.M.
+Proposed days of operation: Proposed signage of operation: Will the sign be illuminated after dark?YESNO.
+If so, will the sign create lighting nuisance for neighboring properties consideration?YESNO to require additional Will the use involve the employment of individuals?Y ESNO If yes, the minimum number of employeesmaxim employees num number of Have provisions been considered for off-street parking?
+YESNO If yes, number of square feet: Number of off-street parking places: Condition of pavement:Paved Unpaved If no, number of square feet available for parking: Described all processes or operations to be undertaken we involving the utilization of equipment or operations which we odors, air pollution, or traffic should be identified.
+Proposal detrimental characteristics should be identified. vould generate excessive noise, (I/we) hereby certify that all the above statements and the papers or plans submitted are true to the best of (my/our) kn certify that (I/we) am aware that in granting a Special Ex- Adjustment is authorized to require appropriate conditions comply with these conditions will result in the voiding of the nowledge and belief.
+I further ception, The Board of Zoning s and safeguards.
+Failure to Signature of Applicant Date Signature of Owner Date